CentML/cserve-client/README.md

-# cserve-client
+# CServe Client

-CServe client library
+CentML CServe client library - to be released.